If there’s one thing I’ve learned in my life, it’s this: peace of mind is only a temporary condition.

 My mom was a paranoid schizophrenic.

 Sometimes, I forgot that she had it.

-Therein lies the problem with mental illness.
-It’s different than most other types of illness because you can’t see it.
+Mental illness is different than most other types of illness because you can’t see it.
 It doesn’t manifest itself physically.
 You can look at someone with paranoid schizophrenia and smile at them.
 They’ll smile back.
 Everything looks fine and sounds fine.
 But it really isn’t.
-That’s probably why I’ve always avoided doing any sort of research on schizophrenia.
-I’ve lived in a constant state of denial.
-I don’t really talk to my family about it…or anything really.
+That’s probably why I avoided doing any sort of research on schizophrenia.
+I lived in a constant state of denial.
+I never really talked to my family about it.
 My brother and I made jokes about it.
 My mom never mentioned it.
-So, I’m left to make sense of something that really doesn’t make any sense at all.
+So, I was left to make sense of something that really never made any sense at all.

 I had an internship during the summer of 2006.
 I worked for the New York City Health and Hospitals Corporation.
 They’re the people that are responsible for all the crappy public hospitals in New York City.
 I sent my resume out to as many places as I could because I wanted some money for the summer.
 My mom helped me.
 She sent it to places she had worked before.
 And she spent years with HHC, in various hospitals, as an administrative assistant.
 I think her secret dream was for me to work there and become a secretary too.
 She always told me how great it was.
 I tried to remind her that I’d make a pretty terrible secretary.

 I got called in for an interview.
 My mom was thrilled.
 I had no idea what the job was for and I didn’t really care.
 It was going smoothly, when I finally decided to ask my interviewer what the job was about.

 “Well,” she began, “have you heard of Kendra’s law?”

 I shook my head.